This post may contain affiliate links. Please read our disclosure policy.

 • Add in the melted butter vanilla, egg, and pumpkin puree to the milk mixture and mix using a paddle attachment.

 • Add in the flour mixture, change the mixer attachement to the hook attachement and knead the dough for 7-10 minutes.
-The dough should pull away from the sides of the bowl. if the dough looks too wet add in 1 tablespoon of flour at a time until the dough still looks slightly wet but pulls out of the sides of the bowl.
+The dough should pull away from the sides of the bowl. if the dough looks too wet add in 1 tbsp of flour at a time until the dough still looks slightly wet but pulls out of the sides of the bowl.
 Remove the dough from the stand mixer bowl, form it into a ball using your hands and place it back in a lightly greased bowl.
 Cover with a damp towel and let it sit somewhere warm for 30 minutes.

 Make the cinnamon roll filling